 There are two primary approaches to painting in oil.
 The first is the direct approach, the second is the indirect approach.

-Just about any painting technique you can think of could be classified as forming part of either approach.
+Just about any oil painting techniques you can think of could be classified as forming part of either approach.
 The two methods can be executed in not just oil, but a multitude of mediums.
 Including egg tempera, acrylic, watercolour and gouache.

-Each approach differs in the interpretation of the subject matter, starting point, method and set of techniques used.
-Whether you choose to use one or the other, or even a combination of the two methods, you will be able to achieve interesting and disparate results.
+Each approach differs in the interpretation of the subject matter, starting point, method and set of painting techniques used.
+Choose to use one technique or the other.
+Or use a combination of the two methods.
+You will be able to achieve interesting and disparate results.

 Indirect painting technique

 This is a painting approach that has been used for centuries.
 Many academic painters who have been classically trained will have at some point painted in this way.